 01 | I don’t want to be responsible for raising yet another overly confident kid who can look up the answer to any question on the internet but won’t ask for help in a store because that’s weird or embarrassing.

 The internet is only as smart as the question you ask it.
-I appreciate a quick tutorial on occasion, but if there’s a 75-year-old man at the hardware store still fixing screens, I’m going to ask him how to fix my window and what else do I need to know to maintain stuff in my house.
-I trust his experience more than whatever Up Next video the great algorithm in the sky has decided would best fit my interests.
+I appreciate a quick tutorial on occasion, but if there’s a 75-year-old man at the hardware store still fixing screens, I’m going to ask him how to fix my window and what else I need to know to maintain stuff in my house.
+I trust his experience more than whatever Up Next video the great algorithm in the cloud has decided would best fit my interests.
 I want my kids to do the same.

 02 | I don’t want my child to have aced every test and succeeded academically her whole life but feel lost and alone as a 24-year-old young professional because she’s too shy to join a team or show up to a community event where she doesn’t already know people and how everything works.